 2019 and 0 otherwise.
-Each dummy variable takes a value of 1 only once in the each case) the conditional mean effect of the variable to which it is attached on the dependent variable $y_t$ .
+Each dummy variable takes a value of 1 only once in the α, β, γ = Are all uniquely estimable parameters of the regression equation estimating (in each case) the conditional mean effect of the variable to which it is attached on the dependent variable y_t .